 Since the early 1990s, the Conference of Mayors made the redevelopment of brownfield properties one of its top priorities and you can understand why.
 At that time, the Government Accountability Office (GAO) estimated there were anywhere from 400-600,000 brownfield properties.
-Brownfields are defined as abandoned or underutilized property that remains undeveloped due to real or perceived environmental contamination.
+Brownfields are defined as abandoned or underutilized property whose redevelopment is hindered due to real or perceived environmental contamination.

-Developers were unwilling to touch these properties out of fear of liability that was the result of the joint, several, and strict liability provisions in the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), a 1980s law more commonly known as Superfund.
-As a result, they would develop on greenfields that contributed to urban sprawl and left abandoned sites in just about every community in the United States.
+Developers and business owners were unwilling to touch these properties out of fear of liability.
+These concerns were the result of the joint, several, and strict liability provisions in the Comprehensive Environmental Response, Compensation, and Liability

+Act (CERCLA), a 1980s law more commonly known as Superfund, which made an innocent developer just as responsible for the cost of cleanup as the actual polluter.
+As a result, these potential businesses would develop on greenfields rather than take a risk on a brownfield property.
+This has contributed to urban sprawl and left abandoned or underutilized sites in just about every community in the United States.

-As Chicago Mayor Richard Daley said at the time, "As a nation, we recycle aluminum, glass, and paper, but we don't recycle our most valuable commodity, our land."
+As former Chicago Mayor Richard Daley used to say, "As a nation, we recycle aluminum, glass, and paper, but we don't recycle our most valuable commodity, our land."
+And I would like to add to that, by recycling this land, we are also reusing already existing infrastructure and in many cases, upgrading that infrastructure to support that new development.
+This is a much more sustainable path of reutilizing infrastructure than continually building new infrastructure that will also eventually need to be maintained.

-The Conference of Mayors worked with Congress and the EPA to formulate legislation and a program that provided some liability relief for innocent developers as well as money to do assessments and cleanup.
+Back then, the Conference of Mayors worked with Congress and the EPA to formulate legislation and a program that provided some liability relief for innocent developers as well as money to do assessments and cleanup.

 I testified before the House and Senate numerous times between 1994-2001 on the importance of this legislation and I was pleased that this bill had such strong bipartisan support.
-The fact that the Small Business Liability and Brownfields Redevelopment Act passed in the Senate with a 99-0 vote and was put on the unanimous consent calendar in the House and then signed by President Bush, demonstrates the vast appeal of this issue.
+The fact that the Small Business Liability and Brownfields Redevelopment Act passed in the Senate with a 99-0 vote and was put on the unanimous consent calendar in the House and then signed by President Bush, demonstrates the vast bipartisan appeal of this issue.
+And you can understand why - this is a win for the community, the environment, and the business community.